Your small business needs customers. A successful Google My Business profile will help you reach customers.

 That’s a good start and will set you up beautifully for this most important step for your business.

-You need to go out and get reviews for your business!Positive reviews are the magic ingredient your Google Business Profile needs to thrive.
+You need to go out and get reviews for your business!Positive reviews are the magic ingredient your Google My Business profile needs to thrive.
 Click To Tweet

 Take a look at this: